I have always loved dumplings! They are comfort food for me. Some might not like the slightly chewy taste, but me, I can’t get enough of it!

 - Soy sauce or salt to taste, and if necessary

-- Boil white potatoes in their skin and in lightly salted water until tender but they don’t fall apart.
+- Boil russet potatoes in their skin and in lightly salted water until tender without allowing them to fall apart.
 Drain and peel while they are still slightly hot.

 - Preheat the oven on 400F and bake sweet potato/s, until cooked.
 (Punch through with the fork, they should be tender.)
 Allow them to cool down for 10 minutes, then scoop out the orange potato flesh.